-The IT@UC Knowledge Base is a 24/7 self-help environment containing how to guides, FAQs, installation instructions, and other information to assist you with technology at the University of Cincinnati.
+The ServiceNow Knowledge Base is a 24/7 self-help environment containing how to guides, FAQs, installation instructions, and other information to assist you with technology at the University of Cincinnati.

 Student Quick Start Guide – Use the following as a guide to get your technology set up both before you arrive on campus and after you get settled in.

 Microsoft OneDrive, part of the Microsoft Office 365 suite of software tools, is the university’s official cloud storage and file-sharing solution.

 Use ResNet to get free device support and repair services: